 Autumn Meadowhawk Facts

 - This dazzling creation of Nature and evolution most frequently goes by the unusual and distinctive common name of Autumn Meadowhawk.
-Yet, it also hs a few other general titles.
-These include the very similar term of yellow-legged meadowhawk.
+Yet, it also has a few other general titles that it’s known by, too.
+These include the similar term of yellow-legged meadowhawk.

-- The remarkable invertebrate received that hard to utter designation due to the efforts of Hermann August Hagen.
-The highly respected German entomologist accomplished the first recognition of it as a separate and distinct species in the year 1861.
+- The remarkable invertebrate received that comparatively hard to utter designation due to the efforts of Hermann August Hagen.
+The highly respected German entomologist accomplished the first official recognition of it as a fully separate and distinct species in the year 1861.

 - Fortunately, the Autumn Meadowhawk appears to be maintaining a population base that’s both stable and sufficient.
 That pleasant state also seems to hold true across the entirety of its range.
-The IUCN therefore presently lists the insect as Least Concern.
+The IUCN therefore presently lists the insect as Least Concern on its published Red List.

-- The wonder of Nature nevertheless still faces several potential threats to its continued existence.
-Like all forms of life on earth today, most of these stem from the actions of man.
+- The wonder of Nature and evolution nevertheless still faces several potential threats to its continued existence.
+Like all forms of life on earth today, most of these dangers stem from the actions of man.
 They include the dual threats now posed by habitat loss and climate change.

 Autumn Meadowhawk Physical Description

 The stunning Autumn Meadowhawk presents of dazzling form to those fortunate enough to encounter it.
-Yet, it does so purely in terms of its impressive visual appeal.
+Yet, this creature does so purely in terms of its impressive visual appeal.
 That’s due to the fact that, as dragonflies go, it’s a comparatively small member of its amazing Family.

 It also follows a pattern of development common among many species around the world.
 That’s in the fact that it displays a certain degree of the physiological characteristic of sexual dimorphism.
-In its case, though, this manifests purely in terms of its appearance.
+In its particualr case, though, this natural trait manifests purely in terms of its appearance.

-Mature adults of both sexes attain the same general physical dimensions.
+Mature adults of both sexes o this barvel of biology attain the same general physical dimensions.
 The body length averages approximately 1.2 – 1.4 in (3.0 – 3.5 cm).
 Wingspans also measure the same in both genders.
 The species achieves a mean width in this aspect of roughly 2 in (5 cm).

-Those same wings themselves merit their own appreciation for their remarkable construction.
-Each develops as primarily clear in color.
-Yet, a small amount of color does appear.
+Those same wings themselves also merit their own appreciation for their remarkable construction.
+Each of these appendages develops as primarily clear in color.
+Yet, a small amount of color does still appear.
 A small patch manifests at the base of both wings, ranging from orange to yellow.

-In most cases, though, it’s the small body of the awesome Autumn Meadowhawk that receives the most widespread attention.
+In most cases, though, it’s the small body of the awesome Autumn Meadowhawk that receives the most widespread attention from observers.
 It’s also the aspect of its form that presents the gender-based differences.
-That’s because males and females present differing color schemes.
+That’s because the males and females present differing color schemes.

-Mature males show a dark brown to black on their thorax and face. yet, the abdomen of this sex displays the brilliant red shade.
-Females, however, present a brown thorax with a brownish-red abdomen.
-In both genders, though, the legs show a brilliant shade of yellow.
+Mature males show a very dark brown to black on their thorax and face.
+Meanwhile, the abdomen of this sex displays the brilliant red shade.
+Females, however, present a light brown thorax with a brownish-red abdomen.
+In both genders, though, the legs present a brilliant shade of yellow.

 - Kingdom: Animalia